What are the best ways to practice gratitude daily? How do you become more thankful?

 #15.
 Avoid Negative Content

 I’m leaving this for last as it encompasses the one thing that most of us spend our time doing.
-Avoiding negative content on social media, TV and other sources is key to stay fulfilled with gratitude.
+Avoiding negative content on social media, TV, and other sources is key to staying fulfilled with gratitude.
 Most people see the word negative and think of just that, negativity.

 However, negative can also be content that makes you feel jealous and envious of others.
 It’s imperative that you rid yourself of that type of content and replace it with positive sources that make you feel good about yourself!